guardian/modern-js-workshop/lessons/babel.md

 We now just need to change our `index.html` file to load these `dist` files rather than our `src` files.
 If you load the browser then hopefully nothing should have changed!

 ### Polyfilling
-Finally, even though we porbably won't see any errors (even in Safari), as mentioned above we will need to polyfill missing functions from later browsers.
+Finally, even though we probably won't see any errors (even in Safari), as mentioned above we will need to polyfill missing functions from later browsers.

 If you look in `dist/services/CAPI.js` you'll see references to `regeneratorRuntime` which babel needs to support `async / await` in older browsers.
 As mentioned earlier this requires polyfilling.